Atrium

 Records

-The world’s tallest atrium is 194 meters (636 ft.) in height which is in Leeza SOHO, Beijing and according to the volume The Luxor Hotel in Las Vegas, US holds the record with 820,000 m³ (29 million cubic feet)
+The world’s tallest atrium is 194 meters (636 ft.) in height which is in Leeza SOHO, Beijing.
+According to the volume The Luxor Hotel in Las Vegas, US holds the record with 820,000 m³ (29 million cubic feet)

 Advantages of Atrium